 Top Tips for Hiking Mount Marcy

-- Arrive early.
-You’ll have an easier time securing parking and the temperatures will be much cooler in the summer
+• Arrive early.
+You’ll have an easier time securing parking and the temperatures will be much cooler in the summer.

 Are you looking for a real challenge?
 Or looking for a multi-day high peaks adventure?

-There are plenty of peaks within about a mile of the trail, including Table Top Mountain (4,304′) and Phelps Mountain (4,140′).
-The trails split from the Van Hoevenberg Trail, and are well-marked and easily found.
+Peaks within about a mile of the trail include Table Top Mountain (4,304′) and Phelps Mountain (4,140′).
+The trails split from the Van Hoevenberg Trail.
+They are well-marked and easily found.

 Wrapping-up: Why Hike Mount Marcy?

-If you are a summit hiker, this is one sure to be on your list, as it is the tallest peak in the state of New York!
+If you are a summit hiker, this is one sure to be on your list, since it is the tallest peak in the state of New York!
 If you’re native to the state of New York, you’ve got to see these views of your home state.
-And for anyone else… well, the views are pretty spectacular.

 If you are looking for a little bit of a challenge or a climbing workout, this is one hike that should not be missed in upstate New York.